Hariharan-M3860/Project1/README.md

 ### This web based healthcare application has been developed for the accomplishment of Microsoft Future Ready Talent Internship program

+### Kindly click on the project url given below (through Azure or Github) to access my project website.
+Please do reload the website if any functionality is not working.
+I've checked it thoroughly at my side and it is working as I have demonstrated in my project video.
+So, kindly reload the page to solve any issues.

 **Project Link** - (Both the URL leads to the same website)
 ## Azure Static Web App Hosting URL: